 Who We Are

-Founded more than 45 years ago by a group of parents looking to join together in offering their young children a place to learn and play, Freeland Cooperative Preschool has grown to become a family-friendly, child-centered home to the families of Freeland and our surrounding communities.
+Founded more than 45 years ago by a group of parents seeking to join together in offering their young children a place to learn and play, Freeland Cooperative Preschool has grown to become a family-friendly, child-centered home to the families of Freeland and our surrounding communities.

-Our state-accredited programs address children individually and our experienced teachers take great joy in discovering the unique potential – academically, socially, and interpersonally – of every child.
+Our state-accredited programs address children individually, and our experienced teachers take great joy in discovering the unique potential – academically, socially, and interpersonally – of every child.

 What is a cooperative preschool?

 As a cooperative preschool, parents (or a designated caregiver over the age of 18) work alongside students and their teacher in the classroom every few weeks.
-Want to know what it's like to work in the classroom?
-Check out our daily schedule and our working in the classroom outline.

 Who can attend?